lgchiaretto/ocp4_setup_upi_kvm_ansible/README.md

-# OpenShift 4 Automated Cluster Installation (UPI on KVM)
+# OpenShift 4 Automated Cluster Installation (UPI on KVM) using Ansible

 This automation helps you create an OpenShift Single Node Cluster (SNO) on a KVM host using Libvirt.